apache/druid/docs/configuration/index.md

 ##### Server Configuration

 Druid uses Jetty to serve HTTP requests.
-Each query being processed consumes a single thread from `druid.server.http.numThreads`, so consider defining `druid.query.scheduler.numThreads` to a lower value in order to reserve HTTP threads for responding to health checks, lookup loading, and other non-query, and in most cases comparatively very short lived, HTTP requests.
+Each query being processed consumes a single thread from `druid.server.http.numThreads`, so consider defining `druid.query.scheduler.numThreads` to a lower value in order to reserve HTTP threads for responding to health checks, lookup loading, and other non-query, and in most cases comparatively very short-lived, HTTP requests.

 |Property|Description|Default|
 |--------|-----------|-------|